Chilean Army: Military bands

 Other bands include the band of the Army NCO School and the Bernardo O'Higgins Military Academy.
-Military bands in Chile have a Corps of Drums and the Turkish crescent, similarly to German military bands.
-A distinguishing feature from the German tradition is the presence of the an added Bugle section behind the Corps of Drums, a tradition inherited from France and in the buglers of Imperial Germany, with the band's conductor being assisted by a bugle major who is placed either in front of the bugle section or if in a massed corps of drums behind the buglers.
+Military bands in Chile have a Corps of Drums and the Turkish crescent percussion instrument, similarly to German military bands.
+Departing from the German tradition is the presence of an added Bugle section behind the Corps of Drums, a tradition inherited from France and in the buglers of Imperial Germany, with the band's conductor being assisted by a bugle major who is placed either in front of the bugle section or if in a massed corps of drums behind the buglers.